 Y the Ghost is the pop persona of Kansas City resident Jacoby Elliott.
-Over the past few years, Y the Ghost has craftily released a small handful of music and videos, with each new release reflecting an increased level of creativity and confidence.
+Over the past few years, Y the Ghost has craftily released a small handful of music and short films, with each new release reflecting an increased level of creativity and confidence.
 The latest chapter in an ongoing "dramatic / romanticized / idealized snapshot" of his life is the new synthpop single "Dark."
 It's a pleasure to catch up with Elliott to discuss his latest work and what's ahead for Y the Ghost in 2017.

 Introduce yourself.
 Where do you live and work?

 I currently live in the heart of Kansas City.
 I kind of live a Hannah Montana lifestyle except I only talk about the pop star part ;)

 Tell us about your new single "Dark."
 How does it connect with and build on the two previous chapters?

 Each chapter is a dramatic / romanticized / idealized snapshot of my life in that current moment.
 My first single "Is Anybody Out There" was essentially a bottle in the ocean (aka the internet) and "Can U Hear Me?" was the message on the note inside.
 I think the bottle is still floating around in cyber space somewhere and will hopefully be found washed up on a beach someday.
 In the meantime, "Dark" marks the beginning of my actual descent into the physical world / the unknown.
 I've never taken this project out into the real world before but something about consciousness in 2016 has really shifted my priorities and my mindset.
 Something is giving me a sense of urgency to connect with people face to face .. but it's not necessarily a dooming feeling.
 It's wildly positive.
 Just urgent.
 I can't quite explain it currently but I'm gonna start following that instinct and living it.